 Often times fields of production for example, the Saudis have a variety of world-scale crudes in the market from the Saudi light to the heavy to the mediums to the ultralight and at any given point, some of these fields may be very mature, so the crude quality is relatively stable and may go back and do some infill drilling and change the molecular setup.

 In other words, typically as a general rule, if a field changes more than about three API, people will tend to want to retest that in some fashion or other, typically some level of crude assay.

 Learn more about Crude Oil Assays in this podcast on the EKT Interactive Oil and Gas Podcast Network

-Petroleum, or crude oil, cannot be used as it occurs in nature, other than burning for fuel, which is wasteful, It must be refined to manufacture finished products such as gasoline and heating oil.
+It must be refined to manufacture finished petroleum products such as gasoline and heating oil.

 A large part of refinery processing is concerned with converting unwanted heavy fuel oil into marketable gasoline and diesel, using various processing methods.

 Interested in learning more about refining?
 Be sure to check out our full Introduction to Refining Course.